-In the days of wading through daily hazards of Mumbai, the residents of the city would feel a sudden respite upon seeing a flicker of ‘Bombayness’ – albeit in a film.
-I’m referring to bittersweet flavour that Bombay used to emanate – even to stark outsiders who merely knew the maximum city through literature and films.
+As they wade through the daily hazards of Mumbai (erstwhile Bombay), the residents of the city would feel a sudden respite upon seeing a flicker of ‘Bombayness’ – albeit in a film.
+I’m referring to the bittersweet flavour that Bombay used to emanate – even to stark outsiders who merely knew the maximum city through literature and films.
 In her directorial debut, actor Deepti Naval decides to embrace a world that beguilingly paints this deceptive picture even though the film is set somewhere amid the chaos of new-age Mumbai.
 In this process, the film, which boasts of a Gulzar-esque title and vibe, Do Paise Ki Dhoop, Chaar Aane Ki Baarish, does not romanticize the city’s largeness and large-heartedness.
 Instead, Naval chooses to expose its rough living conditions and unacknowledged skirmishes to precision.

 In perhaps the most clichéd manner to make two dissimilar characters meet, Naval lets Debu lock horns with the feisty and tantalizing Juhi (Manisha Koirala) in a black-and-yellow taxi cab.
 (All I could think of at that moment was a similarly staged comical scene in Mahesh Bhatt’s ‘Duplicate’ wherein a ditzy Shah Rukh Khan meets his boss-to-be, Juhi Chawla.)
-Similarities in character names aside, Naval’s female protagonist is a streetwalker whose body language and sartorial choices doing the needful in screaming her choice of profession loud and clear.
+Similarities in character names aside, Naval’s female protagonist is a streetwalker whose body language and sartorial choices literally scream her choice of profession.
 Later, as the film desires, Juhi and Debu get close.
-The embittered prostitute is in dire need of a nanny to look after her wheelchair-ridden, mute child Kaku (Sanaj Naval) and a homeless (and compassionate) Debu beautifully fills the void.
+The embittered prostitute is in dire need of a nanny to look after her wheelchair-bound, mute child Kaku (Sanaj Naval) and a homeless (and compassionate) Debu beautifully fills the void.

 Out of the film’s numerous lingering lines, here’s one that stayed by me: